 - "Pedicabs" are ideal from moving from point A to point B within Intramuros.
 These are simply bicycles with side-compartments, essentially rickshaws; many of them have queues outside Intramuros' main tourist attractions.
 Each trip costs about PHP 50-70 (negotiable).

 - Calesa are great for leisurely trips around Intramuros, where you take in the sights from aboard a horse-drawn carriage.
-Calesa accommodate 1-3 passengers on a 30-minute guided tour of Intramuros, costing PHP 350 per trip.
+Calesa accommodate 1 to 3 passengers on a 30-minute guided tour of Intramuros.

 Within the walls, visitors have two choices for accommodation - one more suited for budget travelers, another offering greater comfort at mid-level prices.

 The budget Hotel White Knight Intramuros is located right in the middle of Intramuros, inside the Plaza San Luis Complex.
-Apart from comfortable rooms and a cozy restaurant at the ground floor, the White Knight offers Segway & bike tours of Intramuros.
-Go to their official page to find out more.
+Apart from comfortable rooms and a cozy restaurant on the ground floor, the White Knight offers Segway and bike tours of Intramuros.

-Elsewhere in Manila, you'll find plenty of cheaper accommodations if you don't mind a short commute to Intramuros: check out this list of hostels and budget hotels in Manila.
+Elsewhere in Manila, you'll find plenty of cheaper accommodations if you don't mind a short commute to Intramuros.